appsignal/appsignal-javascript/packages/types/.changesets/deprecate-adderror-helper-for-spans.md

 Deprecate addError helper for spans

-Errors are now added through the tracer in the NodeJS integration using the `setError` function. `span.addError()` is not used anymore.
+Errors are now added through the tracer in the Node.js integration using the `setError` function. `span.addError()` is not used anymore.